hsharrison/experimentator/README.rst

         distractor_experiment.set_run_callback(present_stimulus)
         distractor_experiment.save()

-This experiment has two independent variables, ``'congruent'`` with two levels, and ``'display_time'`` with three, for a total of six conditions (ignore, for now, the other elements of the function's signature).
+This experiment has two independent variables, ``'congruent'`` with two levels, and ``'display_time'`` with three, for a total of six conditions (ignore, for now, the ``**_`` in the callback's signature).
 It has 20 participants, though more can be added later.
 The conditions are shuffled, with each appearing 10 times.

 Running the above script creates ``distractor.dat``.
 From there, we can run sessions of the experiment straight from the command line, using the entry point ``exp``, automatically installed with experimentator: